 Vehicles Household Animals Other

 Aeroplane Bottle Bird Person

 Bicycle Chair Cat

 Boat Dining table Cow

 Bus Potted plant Dog

 Car Sofa Horse

-Motorbike TV/monitor Sheep
+Motorbike TV/Monitor Sheep

 Train

-Table 1: The VOC classes.
-The classes can be considered in a notional taxonomy.
+The classes can be considered in a notional taxonomy

-on action classification and person layout.
-The evaluation of each of these challenges is described in detail in Sec.
+classification and person layout.
+The evaluation of each of these challenges is described in detail in Sect.
 2.4.